CESAR-CISSA/ipsee/README.md

 # IPSee - Network package sniffer

-IPSee is a python script used to collect TCP/IP packages and return header fields of the protocol.
+IPSee is a python script to collect packages and return the protocols header fields.

-**Disclamer**: Currently, this script focuses on MQTT packets, but can be extended to any packet transported by TCP/IP.

 # Project structure